 Things to keep in mind

-By default, jamformer downloads packages from the Cloud Distribution Point.
+Packages resident in the Jamf Cloud Distribution Service (JCDS) are downloaded by default when a tenant ID is set.
 For large environments with a lot of packages, this can take a while.
 Use -skip-package-downloads to skip this step and handle packages separately.
+Catalog packages whose bytes live elsewhere are kept as metadata plus server-supplied hashes.

 Secret scanning runs automatically after generation.
 If you'd rather handle secret management yourself or are running in a headless environment, use -skip-secret-scan to skip it.
 Even if you skip the built-in scan, we'd strongly recommend running some form of secret detection before committing the output to Git.